Topl/Prosomo/readme.md

 Ouroboros has been presented in a very rigorous and formal mathematical style that stands out among other protocol designs.
 The security properties of the protocol are formulated from probabilistic arguments drawn from mathematical proofs.
 These proofs use a self consistent framework to make statements about the operation of several ideal functionalities acting in a specified order that completely defines the protocol.
 Formal analysis in a self consistent framework assures that the protocol is mathematically sound but makes it difficult to conceptualize the procedure and how it operates over a real-world network.
 We wish to form a better intuition about the protocol’s behavior under different circumstances to put theory to the test.
 The papers specifying Ouroboros provide almost no data on the execution of the protocol, containing only one plot regarding transaction throughput.
 Prosomo will remedy this by providing data from which metrics of the network can be directly calculated under controlled conditions.
 Work has been done involving simulation of adversarial manipulation, network connectivity conditions, and chain visualization.

 The simulation can be executed locally or across many nodes.
 Local communication is handled by a simplified global network model that adds artificial delay.
 Scala and Akka were chosen as a platform so this implementation can be incorporated into Bifrost, Topl’s production blockchain client.
-All cryptographic and consensus routines are executed by Stakeholder actors, serving as a test bed for the primitives that have been implemented for Prosomo and Bifrost.
+Remote communication is handled by a network controller provided in Scorex 2, an open source blockchain testbed that provides peer connections and dynamic peer synchronization.
+All cryptographic and consensus routines are executed by Stakeholder actors that operate with a given genesis block with deterministically seeded private keys.
 Data output consists of block information, global position, network connectivity graphs, and stake distribution over time.
 Block tree diagrams, i.e. the set of all tines, can be constructed from the database of blocks; no blocks are deleted so we may study the structure of tines produced by the protocol.
 An account based transaction model is used for the ledger and stake is tracked as a ledger balance.
 The simulation has many configuration options and simulations with 1 to ~100 Stakeholders per node can be executed provided enough system RAM.
 About 0.5 GB per Stakeholder provides sufficient overhead for long term execution.

 ## Key Features
 - Uses the Akka actor system for concurrent execution and communication between peers